diegofornalha/coflow.com.br/content/pages/2023/janeiro/news/websummit.md

     variant: variant-a
     title: Web Summit Rio
     titlePt: Web Summit
-    subtitle: >-
-      Central Bank expected to be the main regulatory agency for cryptocurrencies
     text: >
       The law states that it will be the responsibility of the Executive to appoint a regulatory agency to establish the guidelines for the digital